Ergodicity and scaling limit of a constrained multivariate Hawkes process: Main assumptions and notation

 \subsection{A very special case}

-When we study the ergodicity of the process, we investigate the joint ergodicity of the \emph{constraint} variable and of the point process.
+When we study the ergodicity of the process, we investigate the joint ergodicity of the spread variable and of the point process.
 A very special case is obtained by setting